mdjkenna/GraphStateMachine/README.md

 ### Adding the library to your project

-Ensure that you have the JitPack repository added to available repositories in your project (using the below or your projects equivalent).
+Include the JitPack repository in your project.
+For example:

 ```kotlin
 repositories {